 Some clarification is in order here.
 When I say intensity, what I’m referring to is the load, i.e., the amount of weight you’re lifting.

 In general terms, the heavier the load you use (relative to your maximum capacity – 100%), the greater amounts of muscle you’ll build.
 But, don’t be scared of building a little muscle!

 That added muscle will only help you to burn fat by increasing your resting metabolic levels (the amount of energy you burn at rest).
 It’ll also help to shape your body in ways we can all appreciate.

 When you strength train, you send a message to your body that muscle tissue is “off-limits” for energy usage, so it goes to fat and carbohydrate for energy (and you get enjoy the amazing disappearing act your fat stores undergo).

-So how does this apply to your programs?
+So how does this apply to your fat loss programs?

 Easy – use the heaviest weights you can handle with impeccable form.
 By doing so, you simulate the maximal amount of muscle fibers possible.